 top of page

-Rediscovering Roots: A Journey from Childhood Adventures to Tour Guiding
+Rediscovering Roots: My Journey from Childhood Adventures to Tour Guiding

 Amidst these escapades, my love for art blossomed.
 From a tender age, I was drawn to the world of creativity, winning local art competitions and even seeing my drawings featured on early morning kids' shows.